akae/stacks/README.md

 - **[Homepage](./homepage/)**: A simple and customizable homepage/dashboard for your web browser, providing quick access to your favorite websites and services.
 - **[Frigate](./frigate/)**: An open-source NVR (Network Video Recorder) solution that integrates with Home Assistant, providing real-time object detection and recording capabilities for your security cameras.
 - **[Caddy](./caddy/)**: A powerful, enterprise-ready, open-source web server with automatic HTTPS written in Go.
 It is designed to be easy to use and configure, making it a popular choice for hosting websites and web applications.

+## VPN
+By default, no VPN is configured for any of the stacks.
+However, it is recommended to use a VPN for services that handle downloads or media streaming to enhance privacy and security.

+There's an initial protonvpn configuration available in the `arr` stack file.